openshift/ci-docs/content/en/how-tos/adding-a-cluster-profile.md

 Creating a cluster profile involves three main steps:

-1. **Register the profile** - Add code to `openshift/ci-tools` to tell the system about your new profile
-2. **Set up leases** - Register cloud resources in `openshift/release` that tests can reserve
+1. **Set up leases** - Register cloud resources in `openshift/release` that tests can reserve
-3. **Add credentials** - Store secrets (cloud keys, SSH keys, etc.) that your tests will need
+2. **Add credentials** - Store secrets (cloud keys, SSH keys, etc.) that your tests will need
+3. **Register the profile** - Add a new definition in `openshift/release` to tell the system about your new profile

-**Time estimate:** Plan for 2-3 pull requests across different repositories, with review cycles for each.
+**Time estimate:** Plan for 2 pull requests across different repositories, with review cycles for each.

-**Reference example:** Throughout this guide, we'll reference [PR 4685](https://github.com/openshift/ci-tools/pull/4685) which created the `gcp-oadp-qe` cluster profile.
-You can use this as a template for your own profile.

 {{< alert title="Info" color="info" >}}